ngOfficeUIFabric/ng-officeuifabric/docs/guides/GULP-TASKS.md

 This task uses [webpack](http://webpack.github.io/) to transpile all TypeScript files and then create a webpack bundle.

 By default, it creates a minified file with no comments or source maps.
-If the `--debug` argument is supplied, an un-minified bundle with an inline sourcemap is provided.
+If the `--dev` argument is supplied, an un-minified bundle with an inline sourcemap is provided.
 These files are saved to the folder `/dist` as defined in `/build/config.ts`.

 The contents of the transpiled `/src/core/core.ts` is the first file added to the project.